Course overview

 Final-year core modules

-You explore the theory and practice of games narrative creation and investigate the basics of storytelling in games, including: narration, character, story arcs, point of view, voice, tense, cutscene, mise en scene, narrative wash / narrative texture, backstory, storytelling using affordances and signifiers, world building, emergent storytelling, and found text / found audio.
+Explore the theory and integration of games narrative concepts.
+Investigate elements of storytelling including narration, character creation, story arcs, point of view, voice, tense, cutscene, narrative wash and texture, backstory, storytelling using affordances and signifiers, world building, emergent storytelling, and found text and audio.

 Modules offered may vary.